ClientSelection/uno/doc/ReleaseNotes/_ReleaseNotes.md

 - Add support for `Grid.ColumnSpacing` and `Grid.RowSpacing`
 - Add clarification in [documentation](../articles/uno-development/working-with-the-samples-apps.md) for adding automated UI tests
 - Add support for `Popup.LightDismissOverlayMode`, as well as `DatePicker.LightDismissOverlayMode` and `Flyout.LightDismissOverlayMode`
+- `TransformToVisual` now returns a real transform to convert coordinates between views (was only returning a translate transform to offset the origin of controls)

 ### Breaking changes
 -